To main content

 It might seem confusing but, in a way, there are actually two Nobel weeks every year.

 • The first one is during the first whole October week.
 Although not technically called "Nobel Week" this is still a time of Nobel-related activities since the recipients are announced; always starting on a Monday and one prize a day.
 For example, the literature prize is always announced on a Thursday.
-This is also the time of the Nobel Calling Festival that celebrates scientific advances and looks to the future through lectures, exhibitions, and various events.
+This is also the time of the Nobel Calling Festival which celebrates scientific advances and looks to the future through lectures, exhibitions, and various events.

 • The second one is the actual Nobel Week, which always ends with the award ceremony and banquet on December 10.
-So if December 10 is on a Friday, the Nobel Week starts on Monday before.
+So if December 10 is on a Friday, the Nobel Week starts on the Monday before.
 And if the ceremony is on a Monday, the Nobel week starts the week before.
 The days leading up to the prize ceremony are filled with various events, exhibitions, and lectures.